 I really liked these shoes.
 They contour my foot perfectly, the arch support is great, the leather is tough yet attractive, they’re water resistant, they can be resoled, and they’re versatile.

-The main downsides are the cost, the wait time, the boots wrinkle along the laces (they don’t fit the foot perfectly from the outside) and there are no speed hooks so I confess they’re a little annoying to get on and off.
+The main downsides are the cost, the wait time, and there are no speed hooks so I confess they’re a little annoying to get on and off.
+That’s splitting hairs though, as speed hooks are easy for a cobbler to add, plus I’m pretty sure White’s would customize them to have them if you asked.

 If you can stomach all that, these boots look great and feel even better.